GFabien/iD-City/README.md

 # iD-City
-Creation of a bundle nodeJS for word semantic research tool for iD-City
+Creation of a Node.JS bundle for word semantic research tool for iD-City